 Prior to requesting the complete modelling Working Group requested confirmation that the modelling consultant was able to update PCDM Table 1315 (Analysis of allowed revenue (£/year)) to be automatically calculated based on the inputs to CDCM Table 1001 (CDCM Target Revenue) if the working group confirm which of the Table 1001 items should be classified as incentives that are to be excluded from the ‘revenue to share’.
 The modelling consultant confirmed that they would be able to accommodate this request and to do so would need the “Net incentive revenue” for table 1315.

 One Working Group member pointed out that for Table 1001, the 2017/18 format is different to that of 2018/19.
 As such, the group was asked to consider aligning the methodology for what is classed as an incentive.
 The Working Group reviewed Table 1001 and formed a view as to which input items they believed should be treated as revenue, innovation or incentives.
 It was agreed that anything that is clearly labelled as an “incentive/penalty” in the “incentives” pot that is to be excluded from the ‘revenue to share’.

+For the purpose of this, the Working Group agreed the items with a tick in the column labelled incentive from the below table are deemed as incentives/penalties: